Last Updated on May 21, 2020

-- Put one of the frosting into the microwave for 15 seconds, or until it has started to melt.
+- Put one of the frostings into the microwave for 15 seconds, or until it has started to melt.

 - Add enough of the blue gel color to get a nice sky blue color.
 Stir well.

-- Spread this on the top two thirds of the cake with a pastry brush using horizontal strokes.
-Try to to have any of the brush strokes showing.
+- Spread this on the top two-thirds of the cake with a pastry brush using horizontal strokes.
+Try to have any of the brush strokes showing.

 - Put the other frosting into the microwave for 15 seconds, and then put the green color in.
 Use a lot, stir, but not as completely.

-- Use a paint brush, using vertical stokes to paint the green frosting on the remaining bottom third of the cake.
+- Use a paintbrush, using vertical strokes to paint the green frosting on the remaining bottom third of the cake.
 Try to make the strokes look like grass.

 - Using your hand to protect the sky, lightly sprinkle the green sugar on the green frosting.